JohnTarvis/DOCS/pulsetense/PROJECT_NOTES.md

 - The edit surface now refreshes the shared gallery state in place after mutations instead of forcing full page reloads.
 - Subject-tag editing on the edit surface now resolves the correct `subject_id` and preserves comma-separated tag input.
 - Backend thumbnail responses now reuse generated thumbnails in-process, reuse the loaded watermark buffer, and send `Cache-Control` plus `ETag` headers.
+- The backend now has additive cookie-session primitives alongside the existing bearer flow: `POST /api/auth/login` still returns a token, also sets an auth cookie, auth middleware accepts either bearer or cookie auth, and `GET /api/auth/session`, `GET /api/auth/me`, and `POST /api/auth/logout` are now implemented.
+- Google and Patreon OAuth now support clean cookie-session bootstrap through `?mode=session` and dedicated `/api/auth/google/session` and `/api/auth/patreon/session` entrypoints.
+- The existing `/api/auth/google` and `/api/auth/patreon` entrypoints still default to the legacy `?token=...` redirect so the currently working frontend does not regress before it switches to session bootstrap.
+- Local username/password registration now writes `password_hash` to match the live `users` schema instead of the broken old `password` column expectation.
 - Gallery and carousel modal views now show the existing thumbnail stretched to the modal frame immediately while the larger image loads, replacing the old spinner-only wait state.
 - The top banner now uses a darker cinematic gradient and an animated logo treatment with soft red light rays behind the emblem.
 - The live Postgres database now also contains a separate `gallery_v2` schema for model experiments while the running app remains on the existing `public` schema.